 So, what’s your business purpose?
 What gets you out of bed in the morning?

-Your business purpose in context: Your Company’s Purpose Is Not Its Vision, Mission, or Values — Harvard Business Review
+Harvard Business Review on your purpose in context: Your Company’s Purpose Is Not Its Vision, Mission, or Values

-Focusing on the work that achieves your purpose: Choosing clients: Why it’s important and how you can do it — Boost blog
+Focusing on work that delivers your purpose: Choosing clients: Why it’s important and how you can do it

-Empowering your team to achieve the purpose: Employee engagement: helping the team create company culture — Boost blog
+Empower your team to achieve the purpose: Employee engagement: helping the team create company culture